rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Memory Model

 For transmit messages, it is upto the caller to allocate and free the memory for the message buffer.
 For receive messages, the HAL is responsible for memory management.
-The memory allocated cannot exceed <>. #TODO Sreenivasa to check the value
+The memory allocated cannot exceed 256 bits.

 ### Power Management Requirements